As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Sweeney Todd is in my top three shows of all time; and I’m excited to see any production.
 And if I could, I would get on the next plane back to London to see this Jonathan Kent directed production again.
 Dark, unnerving and anchored by two strong central performances, this is a West End revival not to be missed, and a transfer to Broadway should be a no-brainer.
 The 1979 musical, considered by many (including yours truly), to be Sondheim’s masterpiece tells the story of a vengeful barber who transforms into a blood-thirsty killer, along with his enterprising accomplice and lover, Mrs. Lovett.

 Ball is virtually unrecognizable as the deadly barber, both physically and vocally.
-In fact when he made his first appearance I wasn’t sure if I was seeing an understudy.
-Admittedly, he wasn’t the draw for me to see the show and my expectations were low.
-I was more than surprised: Ball is astonishingly good.
+In fact when he made his first appearance I wasn’t sure whether or not I was seeing an understudy.
+Admittedly, he wasn’t the draw for me to see the show and my expectations were low but I was more than surprised: Ball is astonishingly good.
 In the first scenes, we see the “bleeding nobody” brooding with rage, making his mental snap at the end of the first act quite chilling.
 His “Epiphany” was so intense that for the first time I wasn’t so sure if Mrs. Lovett was going to live to the end of the first act.

 Peter Polycarpou plays the Beadle as a social climbing kiss-up rather than some bizarro creep.
 Peter Howe offers an unsettling portrait of warped piety and deviant sexuality as the Judge.
 James McConville is absolutely devastating as Toby.
 Gillian Kirkpatrick scores big as the Beggar Woman.
 Less effective are Lucy May Barker (think about the name) and Luke Brady as Johanna and Anthony, with lackluster renditions of “Green Finch and Linnet Bird” and “Johanna.”